mohamuhsin/magic-eight-ball/README.md

 #2 Below this variable, create a ternary expression that decides what to do if the user enters a name or not.
 If the user enters a name — like 'Jane' — use string interpolation to log Hello, Jane! to the console.
 Otherwise, simply log Hello!.

 #3 Create a variable named userQuestion.
 The value of the variable should be a string that is the question the user wants to ask the Magic Eight Ball.

+#4 Write a console.log() for the userQuestion, stating what was asked.
+You can include the user’s name in the console.log() statement, if you wish!